SHC seeks comments on plea for reopening sealed madrasa

 In the detention case of Syed Shiraz Haider, who was allegedly picked up on November 16, 2016 from Gulbahar, the court directed the Sindh police chief to submit a report with regard to the present status of the detainee and his pending trial proceedings.

-The court was informed that the home department was told about eight suspects, including the detainee, being arrested by the Military Intelligence for their alleged involvement in sectarian killings.
+The court was informed by the police that the home department had written a letter to the police chief enclosing a summary in respect of eight suspects, including the detainee, who were apprehended by the Military Intelligence for their alleged involvement in sectarian killings and requested transferring their cases to military courts.

-The court directed the police chief to submit details with regard to the detainee.
+The court directed the police chief to submit details with regard to the detainee as well as directed the federal and provincial law officers to file comments on petitions against detentions of citizens allegedly by law enforcers.

 Petitioner Mohammad Hashim said in the petition that he had been running a registered madrasa named Al-Karim Islamic Academy in the SITE Area, but it was sealed by the relevant assistant commissioner following the registration of a case against him for collecting donations for jihadi organisations.